ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 You can find the full example demonstrating this approach here: [tutorial-website-interactive](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/tutorial-website-interactive).

-> For our application to scale when it comes to maintainability, it is recommended to follow certain [Structuring patterns](Structuring_Applications.md).
+> For our application to scale when it comes to maintainability, it is recommended to follow certain [structuring patterns](Structuring_Applications.md).

 ## Trace routes {id="trace_routes"}